igor-baiborodine/kiroule.com/content/article/bilberry-v4-released/index.md

 <!--more-->

 So, why `v4`?
-What was the raison d'être of developing a new major version?
+What was the *raison d'être* of developing a new major version?
 With the `v3` and previous versions, the main complaint from the users was that the theme customization, namely applying custom colors and fonts, was rather inconvenient and cumbersome.
-The theme's CSS and JavaScript assets management was initially implemented using [npm](https://www.npmjs.com/) and [Laravel Mix](https://laravel-mix.com/), a Webpack wrapper.
+It was caused by the fact that the theme's CSS and JavaScript assets management was initially implemented using [npm](https://www.npmjs.com/) and [Laravel Mix](https://laravel-mix.com/), a Webpack wrapper.

 To generate the theme's custom CSS and JavaScript artifacts, you had to execute an `npm` command in your local development environment and then commit the generated assets to override the ones provided by the theme.
 Worse, besides